towavephone/kostasbariotis.com/blog/React之forwardRef入门学习/index.md

         false,
         'forwardRef requires a render function but received a `memo` ' + 'component.
-Instead of forwardRef(memo(...)), use ' + 'memo(forwardRef(...)).',
+Instead of forwardRef(memo(...)), use ' + 'memo(forwardRef(...)).'
       );
     } else if (typeof render !== 'function') {
       warningWithoutStack(
         false,
-        'forwardRef requires a render function but was given %s.', render === null ? 'null' : typeof render,
+        'forwardRef requires a render function but was given %s.', render === null ? 'null' : typeof render
       );
     } else {
       warningWithoutStack(
         // Do not warn for 0 arguments because it could be due to usage of the 'arguments' object render.length === 0 || render.length === 2,
-        'forwardRef render functions accept exactly two parameters: props and ref. %s', render.length === 1
-          ?
-'Did you forget to use the ref parameter?'
-          : 'Any additional parameter will be undefined.', );
+        'forwardRef render functions accept exactly two parameters: props and ref. %s', render.length === 1 ?
+'Did you forget to use the ref parameter?' : 'Any additional parameter will be undefined.'
+      );
     }